Skip to main content

 Click on the small info icon to view the details (file type, mapping, loading parameters,...) of the saved config.

-You'll then be redirected to the import wizard.
+You"ll then be redirected to the import wizard.

 tip

-It is also possible to start an import from the 'Tables data' app by selecting a table then 'Import data' from the 'More' button. alt text
+It is also possible to start an import from the "Tables data" app by selecting a table then "Import data" from the "More" button.
+Import from Table data app

 Creating an import